Fin Macleod, now head of security on a

 "'In

-Isle of Lewis, are essentially Nordic, and
+of Lewis, are essentially Nordic,

-from those cold desolate climes" (...)
+writers from those cold desolate climes" (...)
 "The

-plot throbs with past and present passions,
+throbs with past and present passions, jealousies,

-jealousies, suspicions and regrets; the
+suspicions and regrets;

-emotional secrets of the bleak island are even
+the emotional secrets of the bleak island are even

 deeper than its peat bog."
 The